leandromaf/cv/README.md

 * Technical Interviewing
 * Engineers mentoring in Data Science, Machine Learning, and Data Processing
-* Collaborate in the design and implementation of AI and Data Science powered POCs and MVPs under reduced time constrains
+* Collaborate in the design and implementation of AI and Data Science powered POCs and MVPs under reduced time constraints
+* Implementation of Asynchronous Data Processing pipelines as part of an Amplify Web APP with Python.
+Deployed as AWS Lambdas activated and orchestrated through SNS and SQS messaging, and reading data from and writing to PostgreSQL Databases.
 * Contributing to the CTV product vertical of a first-class digital advertising company by collaboration with Product Managers, Cloud, and MLOps Engineers in the planning, architecture design, implementation, and evaluation of both Proof of Concepts as well as Production Intelligent solutions for Video and Image analysis using Large Language and Vision models and classical Computer Vision and Machine Learning techniques
   * Design and Development of a service to Categorize Web Ads following the IAB Ad Product Taxonomy using Large Multimodal Models and Embeddings that achieved a Recall@top-5 ~70% and Accuracy@top-5 ~85%
     * Lead communications with the Product Manager to define and handle requisites and expectations